Petition to the King: Delivery of the document

-On November 2, the petition departed Philadelphia on board the ship Britannia, captained by W. Morwick.
+On 2 November, the petition departed Philadelphia on board the ship Britannia, captained by W. Morwick.
 However, a storm forced the ship to return to port, delaying the delivery of the petition.
 It was later discovered that the paper was unfit to be presented.
-The second copy left port on November 6 on board the ship Mary and Elizabeth, captained by N. Falconer.
-It was confirmed on December 14 that the document successfully arrived in London.
+The second copy left port on 6 November on board the ship Mary and Elizabeth, captained by N. Falconer.
+It was confirmed on 14 December that the document successfully arrived in London.

 In Britain, a number of London merchants expressed interest in joining the Americans when the petition was presented, although Benjamin Franklin advised against the proposition.
-On December 21, Benjamin Franklin, Lee, and Bollan were notified by Lord Dartmouth that the petition was "decent and respectful" and that it would be presented as soon as possible to the Houses of Parliament.
+On 21 December, Benjamin Franklin, Lee, and Bollan were notified by Lord Dartmouth that the petition was "decent and respectful" and that it would be presented as soon as possible to the Houses of Parliament.
 However, Franklin wrote two days later that the petition could not be presented to Parliament until after the Christmas recess.

 Response

-On January 19, 1775, the petition was presented to the House of Commons by Lord North, and was also presented to the House of Lords the following day.
+On 19 January 1775, the petition was presented to the House of Commons by Lord North, and was also presented to the House of Lords the following day.

 Because the petition was intermingled with many other documents, and given the increasing turmoil of the times, little attention was given to the petition by Parliament.
 Likewise, the King never gave the Colonies a formal reply to their petition.

 Publication

 When the official papers of Congress were published in October and November 1774, the Petition to the King was omitted, because it was preferred that the address be read by the King before being made public.
-It was not until January 17 or 18, 1775 that the papers were officially released by the secretary of the Continental Congress, Founding Father Charles Thomson, for publication.
+It was not until 17 or 18 January 1775 that the papers were officially released by the secretary of the Continental Congress, Founding Father Charles Thomson, for publication.